Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Category: [[Art]] [[Ocean Comic]]
 ___
-### Something was wrong with Professor Landon.
-Narration: "Something was wrong with Professor Landon.

-"First, he started having memory problems.
-He didn't remember my name, nor my project that he was supervising.

-"This was troubling because my PhD depended on his guidance.

-"Next, he started avoiding the rain.
-Not in the normal sense, but like a obsessive compulsive game of life and death."

-Narrator, Professor Fara and other colleagues ask Landon to go to lunch.
-Landon initially agrees, but when they come upon the outside and it rains, Landon sees it and declines the offer.

-The Narrator walked to the carpark in the rain, turned around, and saw Landon looking at him from his window.

-Narration: "If it rained in the evenings, he would rather stay in his office than to walk to the carpark, even if he had an umbrella."

-Narration: "His office began to have a strange odor.
-I couldn't really make out what it was.
-Had he stopped showering?

-"Once, he collapsed during lunch break.

-"When we tried to give him water, he yelled and fought to get away from us."
 ### Missing Professor
 An empty podium.
 Narration: "It had been months since Professor Landon last showed up to his classes."